-Update your wedding jewelry.
-Let us design and create a piece of jewelry for you with your diamond and give it a contemporary new look.
+Update your diamond jewelry.
+Let us design and create a piece of jewelry for you with your diamonds and give it a contemporary new look.

 Sparkly diamond necklaces, available in natural tones and blacks are the perfect addition to your jewelry wardrobe.
 Lovely by day, romantic by evening.